desinole/tips-ics-consulting/README.md

 - not all conflict is bad.
 In fact, no conflict is a bad sign.
 Also, constant unproductive conflict is bad.
 - beware of mythology within organizations
 - Beware of magic
+- Understand customer communication culture (could be generic based on location or specific to customer).
+Low context and high context culture.
+Assume low context.
+Demistify terms you do not understand.